by Benjamin Franklin King (1857 - 1894)

 Language: English

-Nothing to do but work, Nothing to eat but food, Nothing to wear but clothes To keep one from going nude.
-Nothing to breathe but air Quick as a flash 't is gone; Nowhere to fall but off, Nowhere to stand but on.
-Nothing to comb but hair, Nowhere to sleep but in bed, Nothing to weep but tears, Nothing to bury but dead.
+Nothing to do but work; Nothing to eat but food; Nothing to wear but clothes, To keep one from going nude.
+Nothing to breathe but air; Quick as a flash ’tis gone; Nowhere to fall but off; Nowhere to stand but on.
+Nothing to comb but hair; Nowhere to sleep but in bed; Nothing to weep but tears; Nothing to bury but dead.
 Nothing to sing but songs, Ah, well, alas! alack!
-Nowhere to go but out, Nowhere to come but back.
-Nothing to see but sights, Nothing to quench but thirst, Nothing to have but what we've got; Thus thro' life we are cursed.
+Nowhere to go but out; Nowhere to come but back.
+Nothing to see but sights; Nothing to quench but thirst; Nothing to have but what we’ve got; Thus thro’ life we are cursed.
 Nothing to strike but a gait; Everything moves that goes.
 Nothing at all but common sense Can ever withstand these woes.

 Text Authorship:

-- by Benjamin Franklin King (1857 - 1894) [author's text not yet checked against a primary source]
+- by Benjamin Franklin King (1857 - 1894), title 1: "The Sum of Life", title 2: "The Pessimist" [author's text checked 1 time against a primary source]

 Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

 - by Gary Bachlund (b.
-1947), "The Pessimist", 2005 [tenor and piano], from The Sum of Life, no. 3 [ sung text checked 1 time]
+1947), "The Pessimist", 2005 [ tenor and piano ], from The Sum of Life, no. 3 [sung text checked 1 time]

 Researcher for this text: Emily Ezust [Administrator]